 Becoming an Uber Driver In London – PCO License, Documents And Requirements

 Uber, however, can help tremendously with the process of obtaining your license.
-The offer a so-called Ignition session where they run you background check, help you collect all the documents needed, walk you through the Uber process and they can help you pass your Topographical Skill test and issue your certificate.
+The offer a so-called Ignition session where they run your background check, help you collect all the documents needed, walk you through the Uber process and they can help you pass your Topographical Skill test and issue your certificate.
 There was a major hiccup with the Topographical skills last year when TFL decided there are too many fraudulent certificates issued and to reduce their number you could only do your test in a TfL facility.
 It was a futile attempt to lessen the number of PH driver applications, but most people manage to get certifications one way or another, and now Uber has the authority to do the tests and issue certificates.

-Documents Needed For Uber License
+Documents Needed For London Uber License

 - DBS or CRB check – criminal and background check – Done at the Ignition Session

 - Medical Declaration – Form TPH/204 – You need to take it to your GP or a PCO license centre (not recommended)

 - English Language Certificate – a new requirement from 2016.
-You need to pass an English test.
+You need to pass an English proficiency test.

-I wrote about all these in detail on the TFL private hire license page.
-You can see all the details there along with all the prices and waiting times for each document.
+I wrote about all these in detail on the TFL private hire PCO license page.
+You can see all the details here along with all the prices and waiting times for each document.
 If you lived away from the UK for more than three months in the last three years, you would have to get a background check from your previous country of residence.
 That is also valid if you are foreign and came to the UK less than three years ago.

 Once you collect all the documents, usually a few weeks to gather all, you will need to submit your application yo Transport of London.
 Remember, they are the only institution that can issue private hire licenses.
-Uber is not allowed to do that – they are a technology company that will only provide the trips and will handle the financial site of driving such as payment collection, payments to your bank account and all that.
+Uber is not allowed to do that – they are a technology company that will only provide the trips and will handle the financial side of driving such as payment collection, payments to your bank account and all that.
 They handle the customers as well.

 There are two ways to submit your application to TFL – mail or online.
 You can request the application pack to be sent to your from the TfL website, or you can scan all your papers, upload them to TFL and submit inline.
-I personally favour the second way – it is much easier and cost efficient rather than posting the whole pack and risking it being lost or TfL misplacing it somehow.
+I personally favour the second way – it is much easier and cost-efficient rather than posting the whole pack and risking it being lost or TfL misplacing it somehow.
 It happened to a friend of mine – I’d hate to see anyone going through all those hoops again.
 It takes about a month – month and a half to receive your license given everything was fine, and you are ready to start driving.

-Before You Start Driving For Uber
+Before You Start Driving For Uber London

 You will need to attend another Uber session before they can activate your Uber account.
 Be prepared to go for an orientation session with Uber – an employee will run a presentation.
-You don’t have to have a car at this point – this is simply orientational about how Uber works, expected behavior, customer service tips and lots of common sense stuff expected of you as a Uber driver.
+You don’t have to have a car at this point – this is simply orientational about how Uber works, expected behaviour, customer service tips and lots of common sense stuff expected of you as an Uber driver.
 They will take a photo of you which will be used as your profile picture on your Uber account.
 You will need to bring your driving license and your private hire license when attending so they can scan and upload them for you.

 Once you complete all the steps above you are free to look for a vehicle or get your licensed.
-If you already have a vehicle and you are sure it is on the Uber accepted vehicle list you can call TfL to schedule an appointment yo get your car certified.
+If you already have a vehicle and you are sure it is on the Uber accepted vehicle list you can call TfL to schedule an appointment to get your car certified.
 You will need to bring a recent MOT (within two weeks) and a valid private hire insurance certificate.
 The test costs £100, and it is done on the spot – you will receive your badge at the end of the examination if everything went well.
 Remember, you can’t have a new PCO license if your vehicle is older than five years.
 You can drive older cars only if they have been previously certified as a PCO vehicle.
 The current Uber accepted registration is 59 or newer.

 What Car Can You Use For Uber In London?

 I covered the full list of Uber accepted vehicles in London so you can have a read there what can you use and what you can not use.
-There is an age limit as well, so be careful if you are buying a new car before you actually start driving for the taxi company.
+There is an age limit as well, so be careful if you are buying a new car before you start driving for the taxi company.
 Make sure your car is accepted and is within the age limit for new PCO registrations.